-All La Ligue 1 matches on TV and stream for the season 2018/2019.
-The season will kick off in August and the last round will be played in May 2019.
-Defending champions are Barcelona.
-Huesca, Rayo Vallecano and Real Valladolid are the three teams that was promoted to La Ligue 1 for this season.
+All La Ligue 1 matches on TV and stream for the season 2023/2024.
+The season will kick off in August and the last round will be played in May 2024.
+Defending champions are PSG.

 Ligue 1 is France's top men's professional club league which provides fans with some of the best French football on tv and in the stadiums.
 Apart from being extremely popular at home, Ligue 1 also enjoys a strong following overseas.
 This is also owing to an increasing number of international players, with many hailing from the country's past colonies.

 Ligue 1 is relatively young when compared to similar tournaments held in neighbouring states.
 Professional male football was only created in 1930, with the first Ligue 1 taking place two years later.
 Even then, due to the rules governing entry into the championship, many teams chose not to participate.

 Many, especially in the north of the country, such as Strasbourg and Amiens, declined to become professional for a variety of reasons, including the fear of going bankrupt.

 Eventually, the tournament, which at the time was called National, made headway, with a total of 20 teams split into two groups.
 The winners of each group would go on to face each other in the final.
 In May 1933, the first final took place and saw Olympique Lillois raise the trophy for the first time.
 They beat Cannes, which, however, was not the winner of its group.